zamazan4ik/awesome-pgo/article/article.md

 * A plenty of Rust-related books: [Rustbook](https://doc.rust-lang.org/book/), [The Rustonomicon](https://doc.rust-lang.org/nomicon/)
 * [Unofficial Bevy Cheat Book](https://bevy-cheatbook.github.io/)

+Already there is at least [one](https://github.com/lycheeverse/lychee/issues/1247#issuecomment-1882078012) request for such a book!

 ### Improve PGO state in various ecosystems